GovTechSG/ship-hats-overview/portal-guide/manage-fortify-applications.md

 ## [Get token for Fortify application](#get-token-for-fortify-application)

-Project users need a token to authenticate themselves on Fortify before uploading scan results to Fortify Software Security Center (SSC).
-When PAs add Fortify applications to a project using SHIP-HATS portal, a token is available, and this is shared with the required users.
+Project users need a token to authenticate themselves on Fortify before uploading scan results to [Fortify Software Security Center (SSC)](https://ssc.hats.stack.gov.sg/ssc/#!/).
+When PAs add Fortify applications to a project using SHIP-HATS portal, a token is available, and this has to be shared with the required users.

 Tokens are at project level and is generated when the first Fortify application is added to the project.
 Hence, same token is valid for all the Fortify applications added to this project and is valid for a year from the date of its generation.

 *To get token ID for Fortify applications:*

 1. From the side menu, click  **Projects**  >  **All Projects**  to view all the projects in this subscription account.
 If needed, refer to [**Switch account**](https://docs.developer.tech.gov.sg/docs/ship-hats-documentation/#/portal-guide/manage-account?id=switch-account).
-2. Find the project and click  **Manage.**
+2. Find the project and click  **Manage**.
 3. Click **QA &amp; Security**.

 <kbd>![share-token-id-manage](images/share-token-id-manage.png ':size=75%')</kbd>